- Home

 • Specially designed resource materials available to download

-•An optional group train ride is available at a discounted rate of $1 per rider, available exclusively to Schools on Safari groups (must be selected at the time of reservation.)
+•An optional group train ride is available at a discounted rate of $2 per rider, available exclusively to Schools on Safari groups (must be selected at the time of reservation.)

-2023 Schools on Safari Program Details:
+2026 Schools on Safari Program Details:

 Duration: 30-minute presentation + as much time as you need for your self-guided tour

-Available: Weekdays April 18th through May 19th.
+Available: Weekdays April 21st through May 15th.
 Earliest appointment: 10:00am.

 Your live animal presentation will feature up to 3 of the Zoo’s amazing Animal Ambassadors.
 Students are encouraged, but never required, to touch the animals whenever it is safe and appropriate.
 Due to the volume of presentations that take place during this busy season, we are unable to take special requests for specific animal appearances.
 Each presentation group may see a different set of animals.

 We require at least one teacher or school staff person sit in with each presentation group.
-All others are subject to the program fee of $4 per person, and subject to capacity limitations. **Per fire code, we can accommodate up to 30 students and 2 teachers in our Savannah Classroom.
+All others are subject to the program fee of $6 per person, and subject to capacity limitations. **Per fire code, we can accommodate up to 30 students and 2 teachers in our Savannah Classroom.
 Smaller groups may have additional scheduling options utilizing our Ocean Classroom, which can accommodate 23 students, plus 2 teachers.
-The Zoo will schedule your group for the appropriate sized room based on the group size information you provide at the time of reservation.
+The Zoo will schedule your group for the appropriately sized room based on the group size information you provide at the time of reservation.
 A head count will be taken on your visit date and you will be billed for the exact number of participants in attendance.
 Please be aware that due to the volume of requests we receive, it is highly unlikely that you will be able to upgrade to the larger room at a later time.
 When in doubt, please advance reserve for the largest number of participants you anticipate - you will only be billed for those that actually attend.
 If more individuals report for a presentation than the occupancy maximum permits, those additional individuals will not be allowed to participate in the presentation and must wait outside of the classroom.

 **Please note that although they are welcome to visit the zoo with your group, parent chaperones are not included in the Schools on Safari program fees, nor are they permitted to attend the classroom presentation.
 Please see the FAQ section for more information on parent chaperones.

-2023 Presentation Themes:
+2026 Presentation Themes:

 Animals Up Close - PreK and Kindergarten